OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 ### Key Generation

-Keys should usually be randomly generated using a cryptographically secure function, such as those discussed in the [Secure Random Number Generation](#secure-random-number-generation) section.
+Keys should be randomly generated using a cryptographically secure function, such as those discussed in the [Secure Random Number Generation](#secure-random-number-generation) section.
 Keys **should not** be based on common words or phrases, or on "random" characters generated by mashing the keyboard.

 Where multiple keys are used (such as data separate data-encrypting and key-encrypting keys), they should be fully independent from each other.